 The total cost of fire in the United States, as it is defined, is a combination of the losses caused by fire and the money spent on fire prevention, protection and mitigation to prevent worse losses, by preventing them, containing them, detecting them quickly, and suppressing them effectively.
-For 2007, that total cost is estimated at \$347 billion, or roughly 2.5% of U.S. gross domestic product.
-Economic loss (property damage) - reported or unreported, direct or indirect - represents only \$18.6 billion of this total.
-The net costs of insurance coverage (\$17.2 billion), the cost of career fire departments (\$36.8 billion), building costs for fire protection (\$61.5 billion), other economic costs (\$42.3 billion), the monetary value of donated time from volunteer firefighters (\$128 billion), and the estimated monetary equivalent for the deaths and injuries due to fire (\$42.4 billion), all are larger components than property loss.
+For 2009, that total cost is estimated at \$331 billion, or roughly 2.3% of U.S. gross domestic product.
+Economic loss (property damage) - reported or unreported, direct or indirect - represents only \$16.1 billion of this total.
+The net costs of insurance coverage (\$17.0 billion), the cost of career fire departments (\$43.3 billion), new building costs for fire protection (\$41.6 billion), other economic costs (\$43.8 billion), the monetary value of donated time from volunteer firefighters (\$129.7 billion), and the estimated monetary equivalent for the civilian and firefighter deaths and injuries due to fire (\$39.2 billion), all are larger components than property loss.
+Several of the formulas used have been reworked, with results recalculated back to 1980.